 Sometimes this is very simple, like providing an accurate address, phone number, and business hours to someone who was referred to your business and is just getting basic information.
 Sometimes doing this is a little more complicated like providing service information and rates, FAQ’s, or even longer and more educationally focused content regarding their customers’ problems and potential solutions.

 The point is, your online presence literally needs to replace the in person interactions people had before the internet existed.
 It needs to truly be there to educate and empower people from a servant oriented perspective and not “a give me your money” perspective.

 Embrace the Internet & Technology

-Once you’ve got that down, it’s truly about learning embracing technology and the internet.
-Or more specifically, learning about the tools and strategies that exist within the digital marketing world and start to use them to meet your potential customers needs online.
+Once you’ve got that down, it’s truly about learning about and embracing technology and the internet.
+Or more specifically, learning about the tools and strategies that exist within the digital marketing world and then putting them to use in order to meet your potential customers needs online.

 This means you also need to have a general understanding of how people, your current and potential customers, are using the internet to find and hire businesses like yours.
 Then, meet them online with your digital marketing.

 If you didn’t put up any signage on your local storefront, no one would know it was there.
 10,000 of your ideal customers could go right on by a day and not a single one would stop in and buy from you.
 Because they didn’t even know you existed.

 Except nowadays the search engines like Google are the equivalent of a business’s signage.
 If a person can’t find you on the search engines, they won’t even know you exist.

 So, embracing the internet means embracing the search engines and meeting their needs first, like I mentioned at the start of this article.